There’s this weird phenomenon where you meet someone new and then 1 second later it’s impossible to remember each other’s names.

 When you remember the way to a new place.
 When you’re playing an instrument and focus on one part of the piece until it sounds right before moving onto another part.
 Your ID number, phone number, account passwords, buddies’ screen names on Discord, etc.

 Committing something to memory is accomplished by initially failing to remember, then attempting to recall it over and over.
 In other words, what your brain remembers what it needs to remember.

 Guess what helps with this?
 Actually solving problems and using the rules in context.

-- Even if you don’t know the rules, failing at the issue or question tells your brain, “Dude, I really need to know this, so make that connection!”
-You’re less likely to forget after becoming interested in it (to the extent you can).
+▶ Even if you don’t know the rules, failing at remembering the issue or rule tells your brain, “Dude, I really need to know this, so make that connection!”
+You’re less likely to forget after getting called out by your brain.
 Win-win.

-This means that you do not need to know absolutely everything there is to know.
+This means that you don’t need to know absolutely everything there is to know.
 Rather, it’s impossible to remember all 800 pages of your outline.
 Hence, your first priority is to remember the rules that have been used in the past.
 Those are what you “should know.”

-In other words, you can’t and don’t need to memorize everything, so you might as well focus on the ones that have come up in the past.
+In other words, you can’t and don’t need to memorize everything, so you might as well prioritize the ones that have come up before.

 2. Understand the concepts.